 In the event of an issue on the course that requires first aid, please contact our Emergency Response team via the number provided at check-in.
 Provide them with the nature of the issue and your approximate location and either a marshal, our on-site first responders or the local EMS will be dispatched.
 Alternatively, inform a course marshal and they will arrange the dispatch for you.

-Join us post-ride for some eats from local food trucks!
-More to come!
+Join us post-ride for some eats from a local caterer!